incatrex/rule-builder/README.md

 # Rule Builder Application

-A full-stack application for building and managing business rules with a visual query builder interface.
-The application consists of a Java Spring Boot backend and a React frontend using the react-awesome-query-builder library with Ant Design components.
+A full-stack application for building and managing business rules with a visual interface.
+The application consists of a Java Spring Boot backend and a React frontend with a custom-built rule builder UI using Ant Design components.

 ## Features

-- 🎨 **Visual Rule Builder**: Intuitive drag-and-drop interface for creating complex business rules
+- 🎨 **Visual Rule Builder**: Intuitive interface for creating complex business rules
+- 📊 **Three Rule Structures**: Simple Conditions, Case Expressions, and Expressions
 - 🔧 **Configurable Fields**: Support for text, number, date, and boolean field types
 - 📐 **Rich Operators**: Comprehensive set of comparison and logical operators
 - 🧮 **Built-in Functions**: Text manipulation, mathematical operations, and date functions
-- 💾 **Rule Persistence**: Save and load rules with versioning
+- 💾 **Rule Persistence**: Save and load rules with automatic versioning
+- 📜 **Version History**: View and restore previous versions of rules
+- 🔄 **SQL Generation**: Convert rules to Oracle SQL WHERE clauses or CASE expressions
 - 🔄 **Hot Reload**: Development mode with automatic reload for both frontend and backend
+- ✅ **Testing**: Comprehensive unit tests (Vitest) and E2E tests (Playwright)
 - 🐳 **Dev Container**: Ready-to-use VS Code development container with all dependencies

 ## Project Structure